Bekaboo/dropbar.nvim/README.md

 [`dropbar_symbol_t`](#dropbar_symbol_t) instances given a buffer number and a cursor position.

-We have seen a simple example a custom source in the [default config of `opts.bar.sources`](#bar) where the second source is set to a table with its field `get_symbols` set to a function that gets symbols from either the markdown, LSP, or treesitter sources to achieve fall-back behavior.
+We have seen a simple example of a custom source in the [default config of `opts.bar.sources`](#bar) where the second source is set to a table with its field `get_symbols` set to a function that gets symbols from either the markdown, LSP, or treesitter sources to achieve fall-back behavior.